akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 can be automatically distributed across multiple nodes in the cluster.
 Each entity actor runs only at one place, and messages can be sent to the entity without requiring the sender to know the location of the destination actor.
-This is achieved by sending the messages via a `ShardRegion` actor provided by this extension, which knows how to route the message with the entity id to the final destination.
+This is achieved by sending the messages via a @unidoc[ShardRegion](ShardRegion$) actor provided by this extension, which knows how to route the message with the entity id to the final destination.

 Cluster sharding will not be active on members with status @ref:[WeaklyUp](cluster-usage.md#weakly-up)